mcneel/help-docs/_en/flamingo/5/help/welcome.md

 * Or, on the Standard toolbar, click the Render button.

 ### Stop Rendering
 By default, the rendering process will continue refining the image, pass by pass, until you click the Stop Rendering button.
-This lets you to manage the trade-off between time and quality.
+This lets you manage the trade-off between time and quality.
 The longer the rendering continues, the more closely it resembles its fully converged result.
 You can stop a rendering at any time.

 ###  Resume Rendering
 Clicking the Stop Rendering button suspends the rendering process after the current pass is completed.